Power Teaching and Learning

 openEQUELLA is a digital repository that provides a single platform to house a variety of content and to support this wide range of use cases and activities. openEQUELLA has been deployed for copyright resource collections; research materials; managing and exposing materials through websites, portals, and learning management systems (LMS); content authoring; workflow; institutional policy; and organizational resources. openEQUELLA is currently in use in a wide range of schools, universities, colleges, departments of education, government agencies, and corporations worldwide.

-The array of digital repository use cases and stakeholders means that an extensive set of digital resources are needed.
+The array of digital repository use cases and stakeholders means that an extensive set of digital resources is needed.
 Stakeholders including faculty, program administration, and curriculum and content designers/authors need to collaborate to design, create, and revise content, align it to learning objectives, search and discover content by a variety of characteristics, and integrate the content into delivery systems such as an LMS.

 Content can cover a broad range of formats, for example text in numerous formats (HTML, PDF, Word, etc.), images, and videos.
 The storage demands, as well as the server capacity necessary to deliver assets with adequate performance and scale, can easily tax infrastructure and staff.
 Higher education content repositories can easily grow into multi-TB footprints.
 The infrastructure costs and staffing required to manage a large digital repository can be substantial.